 Assemble an incident response team

-If your business is large enough, you should put together an incident response team with defined roles and responsibilities that can evaluate a crisis and develop strategies to keep everyone safe and minimise the impact to your business.
+You should put together an incident response team with defined roles and responsibilities that can evaluate a crisis and develop strategies to keep everyone safe and minimise the impact to your business.
 This may require allocation between a small team, drawing on external support or distributing roles within a larger group.

 During a crisis, your incident response team's usual duties may need to be disbanded or passed on to other staff members, as responding to the crisis will be their top priority.
-Team members should have a backup and everyone must be clear about their roles.
+Team members should have a backup and everyone must be clear about their roles and responsibilities.

 Incident response team members